dreamportdev/Osdev-Notes/Memory_Management/README.md

 # Memory Management

 Welcome to one of the first big challenges of your osdev adventure.
-It is the first "complex" component that you have to implement, and in my opinion one of the most boring too!!
+It is the first "complex" component that you have to implement.

-So let's get started...

 The shortest way to define a memory manager is that is a system that manage computer memory, and provide ways to dinamically allocate and free portions of it.